GerardMT/Particles/README.md

 	- Drag

 ## Known issues
 - Some particles scape the box on the edges/vertices.
 This is due to not cheking for a collision again once the particle has been corrected.
-This can be easly fix in exchange of performance.
+This can be easly fix at the cost of performance.

 ## Requirments
 The software requires the following libraries to be installed: